Automated Accounts

 Who is Automated Accounts?

-Automated Accounts, Inc. (AAI) is a debt collection agency located in Spokane, Washington.
+Automated Accounts, Inc. (AAI) is a debt collection agency based in Spokane, Washington.
+They are in the business of managing and collecting overdue debts on behalf of other businesses.

 Who does Automated Accounts collect for?